 Airframe manufacturers are strongly encouraged to implement antenna mounting provisions that accommodate antennas with flat mounting surfaces.
 While airframe designers may have some perfectly valid reasons for using antennas with different curvature at the bottom to match different fuselage diameters, they should take note of the airline wishes.
 The airlines wish to avoid the spare parts problem introduced by the use of such antennas.

-Section 4 of this document provides further information on the ACAS/ATC/ADS-B antenna.
+Section 4 of this document provides further information on the omni-directional and directional antennas.

-Weather Radar Antenna Unit (not applicable)
+Weather Radar Antenna Unit (not apre-plicable)

+[Section not applicable - ARINC may delete at publication if there is no 2.2.5]

 Weights